Montgomery Parks offers a rich historic heritage to explore.

-Montgomery Parks explore the county’s rich African American heritage at these historic sites: the Underground Railroad Experience Trail at Woodlawn Manor Cultural Park in Sandy Spring, Josiah Henson Park in North Bethesda, and Oakley Cabin African American Museum in Olney.
+Montgomery Parks explore the county’s rich African American heritage at these historic sites: Woodlawn Manor Cultural Park (featuring the Underground Railroad Experience Trail and Woodlawn Museum) in Sandy Spring, Josiah Henson Museum & Park in North Bethesda, and Oakley Cabin African American Museum in Olney.

-Our school fieldtrip program provides an enlightening overview of the African American experience from slavery to freedom for grades 2 and up.
+Our school field trip programs provide an enlightening overview of the African American experience from slavery to freedom for grades 2 and up.
 Lesson plans are developed in accordance with the Maryland State Curriculum – Social Studies Content Standards.
 Students will engage in topics related to enslavement in Montgomery County, Maryland, resistance to slavery – such as self-emancipation, and the impact of the Civil War on the African American community.

 Woodlawn Museum & Underground Railroad Experience Trail

 Group Tours: 301-563-7505 | Email Woodlawn Groups